XinjieXiao/PDRNet/README.md

 ## Usage

 The code will be released soon.
-Please feel free to contact  [Xinjie Xiao:Email](caelum@stu.scau.edu.cn).
+Please feel free to contact Xinjie Xiao with Email: caelum@stu.scau.edu.cn.

 We recommend using the [**Anaconda**](https://www.anaconda.com/) package manager to avoid dependency/reproducibility problems.